 As the gig economy is a relatively recent phenomenon, it’s common to misunderstand it, be sceptical about it, or be anxious about fully embracing it.
 It’s only natural for job hunters to be apprehensive about following a career path that is moving away from the ‘norm’.

 For employers, it’s understandable that they can be wary about changing their complete outlook on recruitment and staffing.
 Plus, there’s the rights and entitlements of contract workers to consider.

-The purpose of this article is to share some of the most common myths behind the gig economy and highlight the important truths that jobseekers and employers alike need to know:
+The article shares some of the most common myths behind the gig economy and highlight the important truths that jobseekers and employers alike need to know:

 1. The gig economy is just another fad

 Whilst the “gig economy” term does seem to have sprung up in today’ job market, it certainly isn’t just another fad.
 The actual concept of using a contingent workforce has been around for many years, particularly in industries such as technology.

 According to an independent survey commissioned by Robert Half, 92% of Australian CIOs plan to increase their temporary headcount in their company by an average of 21%.*

 What the workforce is seeing now is that the number of short-term contracts and freelance work has started to increase, with Ernst & Young’s Contingent Workforce Study revealing that from the employers they surveyed, one in two have increased their use of contract workers over the last five years.
 And it’s not something that is going away any time soon either, as 40% of businesses expect to increase their use of temporary workers over the next five years.

 2. Contract workers don’t truly care about the businesses they work for